-The cabin’s form originates from traditional Latvian buildings—hipped roof, sturdy wood-framed enclosures, simple shapes—and interprets those elements into an iconic physical vocabulary that merges with Latvian vernacular and responds to the surrounding trees and windswept strand.
+The cabin’s form originates from traditional Latvian buildings—hipped roof, sturdy wood-framed enclosures, simple shapes—and interprets those elements into an iconic physical vocabulary that merges with Latvian vernacular and responds to the surrounding environment of trees and windswept strand.
 The gable end facing the sea and ridge are translucent, serving a dual purpose; welcoming light into the structure by day and emitting it at night as a signal to others that the cabin is occupied.

-Stretched upward as a vertical lantern to the sea, the cabin becomes a recognizable symbol for shelter, rest, warmth, and community along the Baltic Sea coast of Latvia.
+Stretched upward as a vertical lantern to the sea, the cabin becomes a recognizable symbol for experience, shelter, rest, warmth, and community along the Baltic Sea coast of Latvia.